 Quality Assurance & Review

-In order to ensure the quality in online courses, a nationally-recognized quality standards rubric Quality Matters or QM was recently adopted to evaluate the design of existing and new online courses.
+In order to ensure the quality in online courses, a nationally-recognized quality standards rubric (created by Quality Matters or QM) was adopted to evaluate the design of existing and new online courses.
 The rubric evaluates the design of the course and not its delivery.